Lenguist/papertrail/documentation/dev-log.md

 Gonna aim to buildv1 of mvp today and push it out.

 Another thought: rn there is also heavily missing a good engine for paper discovery.
 Twitter is kind of like that, nad citations, and semantic scholar and conferences and so on, but there def can be more.

+Oct 25 17:54 came back to work on this.
+Trying to test this very simple version and make sure all the connections work (supabase, railway).

+Rn hvaing some problems with supabase, once I figure them out and figure out railway i will be happy with my progress for the day.

+Yay! connected to supabase and created the tables. it was jjust a fat finger error on my part, i forgot to click the reset password button.